Kai-Deux/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 	- The output should be alpha ordered, starting with aa
 	- Do not print oo
 	- Your script file should contain maximum 64 characters
+ - script that prints a number with two decimal places, followed by a new line.